 I became chair of Tiratanaloka at the end of 2016 and am also at present president of the thriving Buddhist centre in Colchester that has grown up from the group I first attended.

-At Tiratanaloka, apart from running retreats, my particular responsibility is working in the office with Karunadhi and Amritmati and also sorting out (or attempting to) any computer-related things.
+At Tiratanaloka, apart from running retreats, my particular responsibility is working in the office with Karunadhi, Acalavajri and Vandanajyoti and also sorting out (or attempting to) any computer-related things.